Old School Runescape: 1-99 F2P/P2P Melee Training Guide 2018 OSRS - How to Get 126 Combat and Level Up Faster

 Melee is one of the most important skills in the game as most money-making methods require PVM to be effective and a lot of social events are melee-based too.
 Here are a few basic training tips before the main guide:

-- The best way to train all combat stats is through Slayer.
+- The best way (most efficient overall) to train all combat stats is through Slayer.
 This will level Slayer and Melee skills as well as Ranged and Magic if you utilize monsters weaknesses

 - Always use the best weapons available to you, generally a Scimitar until you can use an Abyssal Whip however be aware that certain monsters have weaknesses that may make lower leveled weapons better for killing that particular monster

 - Try and use potions whenever possible as these will speed things up significantly, though some can be very expensive, with a Super Combat Potion currently costing around 15k gold each

 When choosing a weapon it's important to consider a few things: firstly, using the best weapon possible to you is nearly always the best option, but in some cases a monster's weakness may mean this is not the case.
 Secondly, using a weapon with attack speed 6 is nearly always better than equivalent alternatives, at lower levels, a scimitar of the highest tier is usually the best choice.

 For armor it is a similar story, the highest tier is always the best, however some armors have quest or money requirements, so cheaper alternatives may be better.
 Both armor and weapons are shown in the table below.